tanmatt/QuoteOfTheDay/README.md

 - Thu Jun  6 07:00:07 2024 | Write it on your heart that every day is the best day in the year. - Ralph Waldo Emerson
 - Fri Jun  7 07:00:07 2024 | We are here to change.
 We are here to grow, develop and unfold.
 We are progressive beings that have infinite capacity. - Michael Beckwith
 - Sat Jun  8 07:00:07 2024 | test - hp
+- Sun Jun  9 07:00:07 2024 | Politics is a profession a serious, complicated and, in its true sense, a noble one. - Dwight D. Eisenhower